 The confirmation of the Order would enable the implementation of the Order Scheme (subject to discharge of routine pre-commencement conditions and obligations and reserved matter approvals) which would facilitate the creation of a wide range of economic, social and environmental benefits that would improve the well-being of the Order Land and surrounding area.

 There are no planning impediments to the implementation of the Order Scheme.
 I have considered the planning conditions and planning obligations and do not consider them to be unusual for a scheme of this type.
 I believe that they are capable of being discharged so as to allow for timely commencement.
-The Order Scheme is also being implemented by the chosen Developer (Lovell Partnerships), which has a proven track record of delivering similar development, as set out in the evidence of Mr Tucker’s evidence.
+The Order Scheme is also being implemented by the chosen Developer (Lovell Partnerships), which has a proven track record of delivering similar development, as set out in the evidence of Mr Tucker.

-The Council has a clear view of how it intends to use the Order Land: Outline Permission has been granted for the development of [ X date].
+The Council has a clear view of how it intends to use the Order Land: Planning Permission has been granted for the development of [ X date].
 In my view, there are no physical or legal impediments that would prevent development of the land, if the Order is confirmed.

-The proposed development of the site for the purposes of the Order Scheme is in accordance with the development plan as a whole.
+The proposed development of the Order Land for the purposes of the Order Scheme is in accordance with the development plan as a whole.

 The Order Scheme will deliver a range of benefits that will contribute to the achievement of the promotion or improvement of the economic, social and environmental wellbeing of the area.